semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 # To build an ARM AMI (EC2 mac2 family)
 make packer.build PACKER_OS=macos AMI_ARCH=arm64 AMI_INSTANCE_TYPE=mac2.metal
 ```

-After the AMI is successfully built, it needs to be associated with a license configuration, in the AWS License Manager console.

 #### Build the AMIs in a specific AWS region